When you first enter the world of Cloth Diapers, you may well be a bit overwhelmed.

-A rectangular shaped cotton cloth diaper which has been sewn in three parts.
+A rectangular-shaped cotton cloth diaper has been sewn in three parts.
 It will have multiple layers (4,6,4 commonly).

-You can use a prefold on its own, with a cloth diaper pin or snappy but you will have to have a waterproof cover over these as the liquid will go straight through the cotton, much like the old fashioned cloth diapers our parents used, although the covers now are much fancier than the old school plastic pants.
+You can use a prefold on its own, with a cloth diaper pin or snappy.
+Still, you will have to have a waterproof cover over these as the liquid will go straight through the cotton, much like the old-fashioned cloth diapers our parents used, although the covers now are much fancier than the old school plastic pants.

 - Fitted Diapers: More expensive than flats or prefolds, but easier to use.
 These also require a diaper cover.

-A cloth diaper that has a soft outer cover, a waterproof layer, a stay-dry inner layer and then a special ‘pocket’ in between the stay dry layer and PUL layer into which you place your soakers.
-Quick-drying and the absorbency is flexible on these as you adjust the absorbency by the number, fabric type and thickness of the soakers you put into the pocket.
+A cloth diaper with a soft outer cover, a waterproof layer, a stay-dry inner layer, and then a special ‘pocket’ in between the stay-dry layer and PUL layer into which you place your soakers.
+Quick-drying and absorbency are flexible as you adjust the absorbency by the number, fabric type, and thickness of the soakers you put into the pocket.
 These can have velcro or snap fasteners.

 An All In One looks much like a Snap-In or Pocket cloth diaper, but instead of the soakers being put into the cloth diaper, the soaker is permanently attached to the cloth diaper.
 This makes them work much like a disposable, but they take a lot longer to dry.

 A downside is that they are often not able to be boosted.
-They are frequent favorites however of Dad’s and daycare centers because of the ease of use.
+However, they are frequent favorites of Dad’s and daycare centers because of the ease of use.
 These can have velcro or snap fasteners.